tommybobbins/PiThermostat/README.md

 Select Advanced mode, enable i2c and then reboot

+Most of the Work below can now be performed using make:

+    make install

 Using django happenings for Calendaring (see Django setup below):

 This is now the Default behaviour: